Can a Trust Shield Your Assets If Your Child Gets Divorced?

 Limitations of Trusts

 While discretionary trusts offer strong protection, it’s important to understand their limitations.
-The family courts in England and Wales have very wide powers under the Matrimonial Causes Act 1973, and no protection mechanism is absolutely guaranteed.
+The family courts in England and Wales have very wide powers under the Matrimonial Causes Act 1973, and no protection mechanism is absolutely expected.

 Timing matters enormously.
 A trust established years before any marital difficulties arise is far more robust than one created when divorce is already on the horizon.
 If a court concludes that the trust was set up specifically to defeat a spouse’s financial claims, it may look through the trust structure and treat the assets as available to the parties.